July 22, 2019

 We finished up and changed into swimsuits again and did pushups in the shallow area near the waterfall where the water is the coldest.
 Then packed our stuff up and hustled back to try and make the most of the remaining daylight since we forgot our head lamps!
 The moon came out and we sang about moon shadows the last half of the hike.

-Maybe one day this will be a real elopement for the two of them (no pressure y’all).
-But for now I’m so so happy with how these turned out and I can’t wait to do a real elopement in a different season for an adventurous couple who loves Texas and the Austin area!
+For now I’m so so happy with how these turned out and I can’t wait to do a real elopement in a different season for an adventurous couple who loves Texas and the Austin area!